jennifer-magpantay/data-in-graph/README.md

 # data-in-map

- Page developed to display child slave labor data in map and graphs.
+Page developed to display data on child slave labor in Brazil in maps and graphs.